Nass2912/JsTheWeirdParts/README.md

-    One caveat though, while JS will covnert a string to an object, it won't do it for a number 3.toFixed(2) // returns Uncaught SyntaxError: Invalid or unexpected token
+    One caveat though, while JS will covnert a string to an object, it won't do it for a number 3.toFixed(2) // returns Uncaught SyntaxError: Invalid or unexpected token But if we do const a = 3 then a.toFixed(2) it works That's because toFixed() method is typically used with a number variable or a numeric expression, not directly on a number

     We have no choice here than to call it explicitly like so const num = new Number(3)